-In this model, the board has a strong comfort zone in operations and numbers spending the vast majority of the board meeting in continual "deep-diving in the weeds".
-In many cases, the board information model is not sharp enough to help the non-execs get a very clear and accurate picture of the organisation performance and key issues which then leads to a significant level of questioning and in some cases second-guessing of the CEO and exec team.
-What this then leads to is the board spending very little quality time on the strategy area and driving highlevels of genuine strategic thinking and discussion of the market landscape, threats, opportunities etc. A common characteristic I have seen in these boards are non-execs who have a strong comfort zone in the financial numbers and have very little if anything to add in the strategy area.
-Boards in this mode find it very difficult to get into a zone where serious strategic transformation options get identified and where radical progressive and left-field thinking is encouraged.
+In this model, the board has a strong comfort zone in operations and numbers spending the vast majority of the board meeting in continual 'deep-diving in the weeds'.
+In many cases, the board information model is not sharp enough to help the non-execs get a clear and accurate picture of the organisation performance and key issues which then leads to a significant level of questioning and in some cases second-guessing of the CEO and exec team.
 In many cases, there is simply not the diversity of thinking styles and strategic firepower around the board table to drive a radical cold objective view of the market landscape both in terms of threats and opportunities.
-This also highlights a common problem whereby many board teams have not refreshed their non-exec director positions to bring in new fresh blood with the skillsets and strategic capability to help look at the unfolding landscape with genuine fresh eyes and not be chained by the strategy and approach which in many cases has served the organisation quite successfully up to now.
+This also highlights a board of directors can be improved a common problem whereby many board teams have not refreshed their non-exec director positions to bring in fresh blood with the skillsets and strategic capability to help look at the unfolding landscape with fresh eyes and not be chained by the strategy and approach which in many cases has served the organisation quite successfully up to now.